ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 ## Modifying the example recipe

 Let's make a small modification to the example recipe.
-Notice that now that you've copied and edited the recipe, you can use
+Notice that now that you have copied and edited the recipe, you can use

 ```
 esmvaltool run recipe_example.yml